sergiusens/blog/content/posts/Making-your-snaps-available-to-the-store-using-snapcraft.md

-The first thing to take into account is that at the beginning of the snapping process you will likely get started with a non confined snap as this is where the bulk of the work is to work on this new paradigm.
+The first thing to take into account is that at the beginning of the snapping process you will likely get started with a non confined snap as this is where the bulk of the work needs to happen to adapt to this new paradigm.
-With that in mind, your project gets started with a `confinement` of `devmode`.
-This makes it possible to get going on the early phases of development with a sharing experience with others, once everything is fully supported with the security model snaps work in this `confinement` entry can be switched to `strict`.
-Given the `confinement` level of `devmode` this snap is only releasable on the `edge` and `beta` channels.
+With that in mind, your project gets started with a `confinement` set to `devmode`.
+This makes it possible to get going on the early phases of development and still get your snap into the store.
+Once everything is fully supported with the security model snaps work in, this `confinement` entry can be switched to `strict`.
+Given the `confinement` level of `devmode` this snap is only releasable on the `edge` and `beta` channels which hints your users on how much risk they are taking by going there.

 So let's say you are good to go on the confinement side and you start a CI/CD process against `edge` but you also want to make sure in some cases that early releases of a new iteration against master never make it to `stable` or `candidate` and for this we have a `grade` entry.
-If the `grade` of the snap is set to `devel` the store will never allow you to releasing to the most stable channels (`stable` and `candidate`) will not be possible.
+If the `grade` of the snap is set to `devel` the store will never allow you to release to the most stable channels (`stable` and `candidate`). not be possible.

 Somewhere along the way we might want to release a revision into beta which some users are more likely want to track on their side (which given good release management process should be to some level more usable than a random daily build).
-When the stage in the process is over and want people to keep getting updates we can choose to `close` the `beta` channel as we only plan to release to `candidate` and `stable` from a certain point in time, by closing this `beta` channel we will make that channel track the following open channel in the stability list, be it first `candidate` and if that is also closed, it would be `stable`.
+When that stage in the process is over but want people to keep getting updates we can choose to `close` the `beta` channel as we only plan to release to `candidate` and `stable` from a certain point in time, by closing this `beta` channel we will make that channel track the following open channel in the stability list, in this case it is `candidate`, if `candidate` is tracking `stable` whatever is in `stable` is what we will get.

 # Enter Snapcraft
 So given all these concepts how do we get going with `snapcraft`, first of